may-thu-htet/pop-artist-guess-game/README.md

 # 🎵 JavaScript Course Project: Hangman (Musical Edition)

-Welcome to the **optional course project** for the IT Specialist JavaScript course!
+Welcome to the **course project** for the IT Specialist JavaScript course!

 This is a fun way to put **your JavaScript skills** to the test by building a musical-themed game of **Hangman** 🎤🎧.